NutanNepal/lumu_withMathJax/README.md

 # lumu_withMathJax
-lumu_flashcards but with MathJax instead of TexView
+lumu_flashcards but with MathJax instead of AndroidLaTeXMath